neos/fusion-form/Documentation/FormBasics.md

 Forms usually are defined by using the `Neos.Fusion.Form:Form` prototype in afx.
-The `form.target` can be passed as a string but since it is predefined as a `Neos.Fusion:UriBuilder` so in most cases only the target `form.target.action` has to be defined.
+The `form.target` can be passed as a string but since it is predefined as a `Neos.Fusion:ActionUri` so in most cases only the target `form.target.action` has to be defined.
 The current `package` and `controller` are assumed automatically.
 By default the `form.method` is `post` but other methods can be used aswell.